RaajAakarsh/RedRushStore/README.md

 - **Redux**: A state management tool used to manage the global state of the app.
 - **CSS**: Used for styling the website.
 - **Vercel**: Hosting platform for deploying the app.

+## Data Source

+The product data is fetched dynamically from FakeStoreAPI.
+This ensures a realistic and scalable simulation of an online store.

 ## Running the App Locally